 What is freelance writing?

-To be a successful freelance writer, you should have excellent writing and editing skills.
+To be a successful freelancer, you should have excellent writing and editing skills.
 You should also enjoy researching and writing content on a wide range of subjects.

-Before you jump into looking for paying freelance work, you should hone your article and content writing skill.
+You should hone your article and content writing skills first.